asenisa12/sdpKN22019/week5/tasks.md

 ### **Task 2:**
     Reverse list made from 'node' structures (not encpsulated in class)
-                * by using std::stack
-                * by pushing at the beginning of the list
+                a) by pushing at the beginning of the list
+                b) by using std::stack
 ### **Task 3:**
     Remove every Nth element from:
-        * list made from 'node' structures (not encpsulated in class)
-                * by using recursion
+        a) list made from 'node' structures (not encpsulated in class) *1 by using recursion
-                * by using iterator
+                *2 by using iterator
-        * std::list
+        b) std::list